Serkan Yusein: 2016–17 season

 On 27 August, Serkan scored his first goal in the First League during the 2–1 home victory over PFC Neftochimic Burgas.
 On 17 September Serkan scored again, this time during the 4–0 home win over FC Lokomotiv Gorna Oryahovitsa.
 On 22 October 2016 Serkan scored during the 2–3 home defeat from Cherno More Varna.

 On 24 May 2017, Serkan came on as a substitute in last minutes of the historical 2–1 win over Ludogorets Razgrad in the Bulgarian Cup final and won the cup with Botev Plovdiv.

 2017–18 season

-On 13 July 2017, Serkan scored an important goal for the 1–1 away draw with Beitar Jerusalem in the 2nd qualifying round of UEFA Europe League.
+On 13 July 2017, Serkan scored an important goal for the 1–1 away draw with Beitar Jerusalem in the 2nd qualifying round of UEFA Europa League.

 On 9 December 2017, Serkan scored a spectacular goal for the 3–0 win over Etar Veliko Tarnovo.
 A few minutes after that he was sent off.
 His goal was highlighted as the best goal of the round in Parva Liga.